determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-known-issues.rst

    <https://slurm.schedmd.com/squeue.html#SECTION_JOB-REASON-CODES>`__.
 Some common reasons are:

    -  ``Resources``: Expected when resources are in use by other jobs.
-Otherwise, verify you have not requested more resources (gpus, cpus, nodes, memory) than are available in your cluster.
+Otherwise, verify you have not requested more resources (GPUs, CPUs, nodes, memory) than are available in your cluster.

    -  ``PartitionNodeLimit``: Ensure that the job is not requesting more nodes than ``MaxNodes`` of the partition.